A sungrazing comet is a comet

 the Sun's photosphere).

-Often they evaporate during their closest approach,
+Often these comets evaporate during their closest approach,

 the smaller they are, the more likely that is to happen.